polkadot-js/client/README.md

 As of 0.19.1, this is the current status of the client -

-- It can sync and operate on Polkadot POC-3 networks, and has been tested against Alexander (Polkadot) and Dried Danta (Substrate)
+- It can sync and operate on Polkadot POC-3 networks, and has been tested against Dried Danta (Substrate).
+Alexander (Polkadot) support is up next once the network stabilises.
 - It currently does not include much (if any) of the RPC interfaces - so it is not (currently) able to support eg. the apps UI connecting to it
 - It does not (currently) do any state and trie pruning, so the resulting backing database growth is not controlled
 - As of 0.19.1 the backing database has been swapped to LmDB, this interface is much faster than the previous implementation, however uses more disk space (follow-up from the previous point).
 Investigations are still ongoing as to the best fit for the backend DB engine.